Skip to content

 What Happened to Toast Wallet?

-Not much evidence can be found to back Toast Wallet’s claim of abysmal treatment.
-But a few days after the announcement, claims supporting the accusations referred to a lack of funding for Toast through xPring emerged.
+There is little evidence to support Toast Wallet’s claim of abysmal treatment.
+But a few days after the announcement, claims supporting the accusations alleged a lack of funding for Toast through xPring.

 xPring is Ripple’s investment arm.
-According to the claims, Toast Wallet didn’t receive as much support from xPring compared to other XRP wallets.
+According to the claims, Toast Wallet received less support from xPring than other XRP wallets.

 Still, existing Toast Wallet installations continued to work even after the shutdown.
-This is because the wallet did not rely on any central server run by the developers.
-However, given that the software hasn’t received an update in five years, using it to manage assets is not a good idea.
+The wallet did not rely on any central server run by the developers.
+However, given that the software hasn’t been updated in five years, using it to manage assets isn’t a good idea.

 If you have any funds in a Toast Wallet, recovery to a more modern wallet should be a priority.